Mind-blowing images of space from the Cassini orbiter

 NASA/JPL/Space Science Institute

-Images taken during the Cassini spacecraft's orbital insertion on June 30 show definite compositional variation within the rings.
+Images taken during the Cassini spacecraft's orbital insertion on June 30 show definite compositional variation within Saturn's rings.

 NASA/JPL/University of Colorado